hey-red/OEmbed/README.md

 using HeyRed.OEmbed.Abstractions;
 using HeyRed.OEmbed.Models;

-// Returns null if provider not found for given url.
+// Returns null if provider not found or HttpRequestException was thrown.
-// NOTE: This method can throw HttpRequestException, so wrap your request with try/catch if it needed.
 Video? result = await _oEmbedConsumer.RequestAsync<Video>("https://vimeo.com/22439234");
 ```
 The result object is are similar to described [in the spec](https://oembed.com/#:~:text=2.3.4,parameters)